Steam digester: History

 Boyle speaks of Papin as having gone to England in the hope of finding a place in which he could satisfactorily pursue his favorite studies.
 Boyle himself had already been long engaged in the study of pneumatics, and had been especially interested in the investigations which had been original with Guericke.
 He admitted young Papin into his laboratory, and the two philosophers worked together at these attractive problems.

-He probably invented his "Digester" while in England, and it was first described in a brochure written in English, under the title, "The New Digester."
+He probably invented his "digester" while in England, and it was first described in a brochure written in English, under the title, "A New Digester or Engine for Softening Bones."
 It was subsequently published in Paris.

 This was a vessel with a safety valve, which can be tightly closed by a screw and a lid.
 Food can be cooked along with water in the vessel when the vessel is heated, and the vessel's internal temperature can be raised by as much as the pressure inside the vessel will permit safely.
 The maximum pressure is limited by a weight placed on the safety valve lever.
 If the pressure exceeds this limit, the safety valve will be forced open and steam will escape until the pressure drops sufficient for the weight to close the valve again.

 It is probable that this essential attachment to the steam boiler had previously been used for other purposes; but Papin is given the credit of having first made use of it to control the pressure of steam.
 In 1787, Antoine Lavoisier, in his Elements of Chemistry, refers to "Papin's digester" as an example of an environment where high pressure prevents evaporation when he explains that the pressure caused by evaporation of fluid prevents further evaporation.